-Too bad we couldn’t see any of this since Bregenz was just the first step of our Vorarlberg Summer Tour.
-To make things even worst, the time we spent in Bregenz wasn’t the most pleasant to take pictures since it was overcast and with a little bit of a light rain.
-This is why the pictures that you can see here are kind of gray and of an empty floating stage.
-Either way, it was so cool that we had to write something about here.
+It’s too bad we couldn’t see any of this since Bregenz was just the first step of our Vorarlberg Summer Tour.
+To make things even worse, the time we spent in Bregenz wasn’t the most pleasant to take pictures since it was overcast with a little bit of a light rain.

-But before we talk about our experience in Bregenz and the floating stage, we have to talk a little bit about the history of Bregenz Festival.
+But before we talk about our experience in Bregenz and the floating stage, we have to talk a little bit about the history of the Bregenz Festival.

-Bregenz Festival, called Bregenzer Festspiele in german, is more than an opera on a floating stage.
-This is a performing arts festival that happens every year in July in August in Bregenz.
 The festival was founded in 1946, only one year after the end of the Second World War.
-And it became an international event since then with people coming from Switzerland, France and Germany just to see the festival.
+It became an international event since then, with people coming from Switzerland, France and Germany just to see the festival.

 Turandot has one of the most famous arias from Giacomo Puccini.
 Called Nessun Dorma – no one may sleep – it’s a call from a Chinese princess that no one is to sleep for the night because she has to find out the name of a mysterious prince or else, return his love.
 This is the main theme from the opera that played at the floating stage of Bregenz Festival in the 2015/2016 season.

 During the time we were in Bregenz, it was constantly raining.
-Since we didn’t want to waste our time in the city, we headed to the Vorarlberg Museum because they were hosting a great exhibition with smaller versions of some of the most amazing floating stages of Bregenz Festival.
-Below you can see some of the floating stages we loved the most and a little bit of the story behind them.
+Since we didn’t want to waste our time in the city, we headed to the Vorarlberg Museum because they were hosting a great exhibition with smaller versions of some of the most unique floating stages of the Bregenz Festival.

-One of the most famous Bregenz Festival stages is the one from the 2007/2008 season, where Giacomo Puccini’s Tosca was the main act.
+One of the most famous Bregenz Festival stages is the one from the 2007/2008 season.
 This is where some scenes for the James Bond movie Quantum of Solace were filmed.
 We remember watching it on TV some time before going to Bregenz and it looked almost unreal.

 In 2001, La Bohème from Giacomo Puccini came to Bregenz Festival with an updated look that included Ricard pastis in the Latin Quarter of Paris.
 We loved the way that there are huge chairs going into the water and a huge ashtray as a performance piece.